kenandizdarevic/IS1200-Computer-Hardware-Engineering/Bomb Dodger/readme.md

 To play the game, you will need a PIC32MX chipKIT microcontroller and the necessary hardware to connect it to a display.
 Once everything is set up, you can load the game onto the microcontroller and start playing.

 We hope you have fun playing Bomb Dodger!
-If you encounter any issues or have suggestions for improvements, please don't hesitate to let us know.
+If you encounter any issues or have suggestions for improvements, please don't hesitate to let me know.